sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 >[!Important]
 > - Motion on Usermode runtime
-> - Please note run NC locally, you'll need to download an additional package from the Package Manager which is no longer apart of the Usermode Runtime workload.
+> - Please note, to run NC locally you'll need to download an additional package from the Package Manager which is no longer apart of the Usermode Runtime workload.
 > - Switch the view of `Package Manager` to `Packages`
 >![alt text](images/PackageView.png)
 > - Search and download the `TwinCAT.XARUM.NCPTP` package